ivs-kuleuven/platosim3/source/run_input.rst

 .. _run_input_files:

-Supplementary Files
+Supplementary files
 -------------------

 Depending on you configuration, some additional files may be required.
 We here provide a table to quickly query the one(s) that may be of your interest:

 .. admonition:: Overview of Supplementary Files

-   * `StarCatalogFile`_: a star catalog file of the region of the sky of interest
+   * `Star Catalog File`_: a star catalog file of the region of the sky of interest
-   * `VariableSourceList`_: a star variable list of the sources in the star catalog
+   * `Variable Source List`_: a star variable list of the sources in the star catalog
-   * `JitterFileName`_: a time series for the jitter angles
+   * `Jitter File`_: a time series for the jitter angles
-   * `DriftFileName`_: a time series for the drift angles
+   * `Drift File`_: a time series for the drift angles
-   * `FocalPlaneOrientationFile`_: a time series for the focal-plane orientation
+   * `Focal Plane Orientation File`_: a time series for the focal-plane orientation
-   * `FocalLengthFile`_: a time series for the focal length
+   * `Focal Length File`_: a time series for the focal length
-   * `OrbitFile`_: a time series of the spacecraft position and velocity
+   * `Orbit File`_: a time series of the spacecraft position and velocity
-   * `FieldDistortion`_: two time series for the field distortion coefficients and their inverse
+   * `Field Distortion`_: two time series for the field distortion coefficients and their inverse
-   * `MappedZemaxPSFs`_: a file with precomputed Zemax PSFs
+   * `Mapped PSF File`_: a file with precomputed Zemax PSFs
-   * `AnalyticNonGaussian`_: a file with parameters of the analytic non-Gaussian PSF
+   * `Analytic PSF File`_: a file with parameters of the analytic non-Gaussian PSF
-   * `SigmaWidth`_: a time series for the width of the analytic non-Gaussian PSF
+   * `Analytic PSF Width`_: a time series for the width of the analytic non-Gaussian PSF
-   * `TemperatureFileNameFEE`_: a time series for the operating temperature of the FEE
+   * `FEE Temperature File`_: a time series for the operating temperature of the FEE
+   * `BFE Coefficients`_: a file with the coefficients of the BFE model
+   * `CTI File`_: a file with trap dencities that may vary spatially across the CCD
-   * `TemperatureFileNameCCD`_: a time series for the operating temperature of the CCD
+   * `CCD Temperature File`_: a time series for the operating temperature of the CCD
-   * `PhotometryList`_: a photometry list of the sources from the star catalog
+   * `Photometry List`_: a photometry list of the sources from the star catalog

 A few notes about the provided time series:

+* The path to each file above can be given as an absolute path or relative to the :ref:`project location <run_input_parameters_general>`.
 * Always secure that the duration of your time series is greater than the planned simulation.
 * PlatoSim will automatically interpolate the provided time series if time step is larger that the cadence.